arielfr/nodelicious/README.md

 You need to have install the following applications:

-- Redis (This is to store the user session)
 - MongoDB (This will be the main database)

-If you want to install it easily, you can use Docker to install Redis and MongoDB.
+If you want to install it easily, you can use Docker to install MongoDB.
 Just map the default ports.

 ## Installation